geohot/qira/README.md

 <pre>
 Ubuntu 14.04 and 16.04 supported out of the box.
 18.04 is having a problem with building QEMU
-See QEMU source at https://github.com/geohot/qemu on branch qira to fix.
+See forked QEMU source at https://github.com/geohot/qemu/tree/qira to fix.

 Non Linux hosts may run the rest of QIRA, but cannot run the QEMU tracer.
 Very limited support for Mac OS X and Windows natively.